obiwankenoobi/JS-for-humans/lib/event_loop.md

 # The event loop

-The event loop is one of the magics behind Javascript.
+The event loop is one of the magics behind Node and browser Javascript.
 There is a lot of very technical ways to describe the event loop and I am sure google would be happy to give you the super technical explanation.

 I will try to explain it in human language.

-The event loop is a tool inside [libuv](http://docs.libuv.org/en/v1.x/) which we get inside any Javascript program for free, and it's live in our enviroment.
+The event loop is a tool, in node it's part of the browser env and in Node you can find it inside [libuv](http://docs.libuv.org/en/v1.x/) and it's live in our enviroment.
 To understand it's proposes you should be familiar with the Call Stack.

 The Call Stack is a part of the engine which run our Javascript code.
 In Chrome it will be the V8 engine, in other browsers it will be something else.
 The Call Stack is a data structure, it is similar to a queue except it follows a LIFO or last in first out order.
-It's all job is to invoke the top task it have.
-Javascript is a single threaded language, therefore - We have only one stack!
+It's all job is to invoke the top function on the stack.
+Node and Javascript are a single threaded, therefore - We have only one stack!
 So we can only run one task every time.
+Not like in other languages for example where we can simply create new thread to deal with more tasks all at once.
 It means when you have a code looking like this:

 ```js
 function foo() {